-Ref Document Synopsis D8 Individual CCG QIPP, operating and Local Authority corporate and service plans Detailed plans by the CCGs and Local Authorities for the funding and delivery of services and associated efficiency targets for 2014/15 and 2015/16.
-D9 Borough/CCG Health and Wellbeing Partnership Agreements S75 Partnership Agreements established between each Local Authority and CCG as a framework within which integrated commissioning can be implemented; along with annually agreed service schedules of those services jointly commissioned or in a pooled budget.
-D10 Draft BCF Communications and Engagement Plan Draft plan for involving stakeholders in the development, implementation and evaluation of the BCF.
+Ref Document Synopsis D8 Individual CCG QIPP, operating and Local Authority Detailed plans by the CCGs and Local Authorities for the funding and delivery of services and associated efficiency targets for 2014/15 and 2015/16. corporate and service plans D9 Borough/CCG S75 Partnership Agreements established between each Local Health and Authority and CCG as a framework within which integrated Wellbeing commissioning can be implemented; along with annually Partnership agreed service schedules of those services jointly Agreements commissioned or in a pooled budget.
+D10 Draft BCF Draft plan for involving stakeholders in the development, Communications implementation and evaluation of the BCF. and Engagement Plan a) Drawing on your JSNA, JHWS and patient and service user feedback, please describe the vision for health and social care services for this community for 2019/20